redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE_NEW.md

 1. `Model Mesh`
 1. `KServe`

-The `ModelMesh` framework is a general-purpose (non-GenAI) model serving management/routing layer designed for high-scale, high-density and frequently-changing model use cases.
+The `ModelMesh` framework is a general-purpose model serving management/routing layer designed for high-scale, high-density and frequently-changing model use cases.
 There are no extra dependencies needed to configure this solution.

-`KServe` has specific dependencies and provides a Kubernetes Custom Resource Definition for serving predictive and generative machine learning (ML) models.
-It aims to solve production model serving use cases by providing high abstraction interfaces for Tensorflow, XGBoost, ScikitLearn, PyTorch, Huggingface Transformer/LLM models using standardized data plane protocols.
+`KServe` has specific dependencies and provides an interface for serving predictive and generative machine learning (ML) models.

 To support the RHOAI KServe component, you must also install Operators for `Red Hat OpenShift Service Mesh` (based on `Istio`) and `Red Hat OpenShift Serverless` (based on  `Knative`).
 Furthermore, if you want to add an authorization provider, you must also install `Red Hat Authorino Operator` (based on `Kuadrant`).